khoadangnguyenn/EduCast-AI/README.md

-# LearnTrack AI: Predictive Academic Modeling
+# EduCast AI: Predictive Academic Modeling

-LearnTrack AI is a machine learning pipeline for predicting student pass probability based on behavioral logs and lab submission patterns.
+EduCast AI is a machine learning pipeline for predicting student pass probability based on behavioral logs and lab submission patterns.

 The system leverages ensemble learning with gradient boosting models to optimize **AUPRC (Area Under Precision-Recall Curve)** — a key metric for imbalanced classification.